 Film reviewer: GoGuide Magazine

 I wrote for GoGuide Magazine for two years (2011-2013), covering the majority of their film corner.
 This ranged from simple reviews and critics to more in-depth and specialist articles analysing the film industry as it stands and some of the greatest directors currently populating the big screens.

-Although I’m sad to say that the magazine is no longer functioning and the website has in fact been discontinued, their previous publications are still available here.
+Although I’m sad to say that the magazine is no longer published, their previous editions are still available here.

 Novel: The Embrace of Silence

 published by Any Subject Books 2012-2015 (this is no longer available)

 Meet Jocelyn.
 A unique girl, fluent in sign language and deaf to the world.
 She embraces life and enjoys every second.
 She has a loving, caring family and dotes upon her little sister Helen.

 A normal day at school will change her life when she meets Josh.
 A troubled youth, isolated by his own family finds comfort in Jocelyn’s friendship.

 Whisked into a world of romance, they live for each other’s company but tragedy will test them and their faith in each other.
 It’s time to decide if this is true love or not.